£0.00

 The song often highlights Dandy Jim’s extravagant clothing, charm, and prowess with the ladies.

-While the song does not explicitly address race, Dandy Jim’s stylish and flamboyant persona aligns with aspects of Black dandyism, a cultural phenomenon characterized by sharp dressing, self-assurance, and individuality within Black communities.
+While the song does not explicitly address race, Dandy Jim’s stylish and flamboyant persona aligns with aspects of Black dandyism, a cultural phenomenon characterised by sharp dressing, self-assurance, and individuality within Black communities.

 According to the day’s standards, it was ludicrous and hilarious to see a person of perceived lower social standing donning fashionable attire and “putting on airs.”